JO-YE/alx-low_level_programming/0x0A-argc_argv/README.md

 *	Write a program that prints its name, followed by a new line.
 ### Silence is argument carried out by other means
 *	Write a program that prints the number of arguments passed into it.
+### Neither irony nor sarcasm is argument
+*	Write a program that multiplies two numbers.

 # Resources Link